Post2FixO/kong-api-gateway-pre-release/README.md

 Note: The instructions provided assume a Linux-based host machine.
 Adjust the commands accordingly if using a different operating system.

 Feel free to contribute and provide feedback to improve this project further.
 Contributions are very welcome!

+# Repo status

+## What's working
+- IAM enabled (using the Kong & Keycloak integration)
+    - SSO
+        - Login to web app with KeyCloak
+        - Genrating an API token using SSO credentials
+        - Refreshing the API token
+    - Token
+        - Generate a token
+        - Store the token as a session cookie Authorization
+        - Allow users to call specific APIs (still complicated to do)
+        - Instantly revoke a token when a user is deactivated in KeyCloak
+- A Django app
+    - An extra repo provides a Django demo app (frontend & backend) based on the audited Mozilla OIDC Django repo
+    - It maybe a good starting point for building your own application

+## Backlog (sorted by priority)
+- Security
+    - Updating versions of core components and dependencies
+    - Imporving the Docker files
+    - Making it easier for devs to set secure default credentials
+- Deployment simplification
+    - The setup involves a Bash start script, the Dockerfile + docker-compose.yml file and multiple manual commands and manual steps.
+We need to streamline this process to make everything easier to deploy.
+    - Unifi scripts, commands and automate manual steps
+    - Add environment variables in the startup script for main settable parmaters of the stack